Ivan Basso: Puerto case reopened

 On 24 April 2007, Basso was suspended by Discovery Channel when the Italian National Olympic Committee (CONI) reopened his case.
-On 30 April 2007 Team Discovery Channel announced that Basso would be released from his contract.
-Basso requested to leave the team citing "personal reasons related to the re-opened investigation by the Italian National Olympic Committee (CONI)."
+On 30 April 2007, Team Discovery Channel announced that Basso would be released from his contract.
+Basso requested to leave the team, citing "personal reasons related to the re-opened investigation by the Italian National Olympic Committee (CONI)."
 Basso met with the General Manager of Team Discovery Channel, Bill Stapleton, and Johan Bruyneel, the Team Director, and the two agreed to allow Basso to leave the team.
 While still claiming to never have actually engaged in blood doping, Basso admitted contacting Fuentes' clinic with the intention to engage in blood doping.

 Basso appeared before the Italian National Olympic Committee (CONI) on 2 May 2007.
 On 7 May 2007, Basso admitted his involvement with the drug scandal to the Italian National Olympic Committee (CONI).
-In a later press conference he stated it was "attempted doping", and that while he had not actually undergone doping, he was "fully aware that an attempt at doping is tantamount to doping" and that "[he would] serve [his] suspension and then return to race."
+In a later press conference, he stated it was "attempted doping", and that while he had not actually undergone doping, he was "fully aware that an attempt at doping is tantamount to doping" and that "[he would] serve [his] suspension and then return to race."

 On 15 June 2007, Basso received a two-year ban.
-The time he had already spent under team suspension whilst riding for CSC and temporary suspension since leaving Discovery were taken into consideration which means he was banned until 25 October 2008.
+The time he had already spent under team suspension whilst riding for CSC and temporary suspension since leaving Discovery was taken into consideration, which meant he was banned until 25 October 2008.